33 things we love about New York City

 Especially the buzz and bustle here from right after the sun goes down until way late into the night.

-9. Reading the paper in Bryant Park
+9. Reading the paper or people watch in Bryant Park

 11. Standing in Grand Central station and imagining where everyone is going to and coming from in such a hurry.